metasophiea/SIMON_VHDL/README.md

 ### Type 2 – Register Transfer Level

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Register Transfer Level design expands upon the previous design, addressing the issue of inactive modules.
+The Register Transfer Level design expands upon the previous design, addressing the issue of inactive modules.
 Here, every encryption and decryption module is separated out between registers, which can store the intermediate results of the encryption/decryption progress of a message.
 The key is completely expanded at the very first stage, and this data is passed through to the registers as well.
 In this way, all parts of the circuit can be utilised for processing different messages in a pipeline.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Similar to the previous design, the unified subtype has a 4-bit input determining the method to be used.
 This information is also stored by each register block and passes through the system alongside the message.
 This data is given to each encryptor/decryptor module as before.